New Chitose Airport: Railways

-New Chitose Airport Station is located on a spur off the Chitose Line of Hokkaido Railway Company (JR Hokkaido).The fastest time to Sapporo Station is 37 minutes on the Rapid Airport Service Trains, and the fastest time to Otaru Station is 73 minutes.
-The fastest time to Sapporo Station is 33 minutes on the Special Rapid Airport Service Trains.
+New Chitose Airport Station is located on a spur off the Chitose Line of Hokkaido Railway Company (JR Hokkaido).
+The fastest time to Sapporo Station is 37 minutes on the Rapid Airport Service Trains, and the fastest time to Otaru Station is 73 minutes.

 Due to the ever-increasing number of passengers, trains to Sapporo Station are becoming seriously crowded.